Offensive Comments About Depression and Suicide

 It shames me now to admit that I once held similar misguided opinions about mental illness but this was before I got a Masters degree in counseling, before I worked with students in crisis at Northern Illinois University, Illinois State University and UCLA and before I lived with a decade-long diagnosis of major chronic depression.
 In other words I got educated, I learned and I changed.
 The concept that mental illness is a disease which twists reality and affects the way one thinks, perceives and remembers is one that is not often discussed.
 Blame towards the victim and a lack of understanding is what keeps so many alone with their secrets.

 The World Health Organization estimates that one in four people will suffer from a mental illness at some point in their lives.
 That is too many people who must bear the stigma and the judgement of the ill-informed.
 I am proud of the mental health community and media outlets who stood to be counted by taking these public figures to task.
+But reasons for suicide are complex, and anyone can be at risk, regardless of social or socioeconomic status.
 As a result damaging misconceptions were exposed and more importantly relevant information about mental illness and suicide was shared with the public at large.
-The good news is that a more open conversation about suicide and depression may be on the horizon in this country, as the indie film, “Skeleton Twins,” a movie with suicide and suicide attempts at the core of the story, won big audiences in its debut weekend in movie theaters across the country.
+The good news is that a more open conversation about suicide and depression may be on the horizon in this country.
 It is my hope that more people will get educated, learn and change.